 Christmas is on its way here and I cannot wait!
 I must admit I am totally one of those people that start decorating for Christmas before it is even Thanksgiving.
 I am hoping that there is snow here in Michigan when we pick up our Christmas tree this year.
 If you’ve been following me for a while you might remember my Christmas Tree Engagement session photographed by my now close friend Leah Mullett.
 We waited and waited for snow and it never came, so we went with out it!
 Hopefully we will have some snowflakes coming our way so I can have the snowy photos that I’ve been craving.

 Okay, on to the tutorial!

 - wire or fishing string

 - Acrylic gloss sealer

 - Gold glitter

 - Measure out 1″ strips on your book.
-Use black inc. Decide how many pages thick you want your strips & count out that number x2 when cutting your strips. ( I used 5 pages per strip so I cut 10 pages at a time.)
+Use black inc. Decide how many pages thick you want your strips. ( I used 5 pages per strip so I cut 10 pages at a time.)

-- Bend the strips in half and hold at the bottom to create a petal of your snowflake.
+- Bend the strips in half and hold at the bottom to create the petal of your snowflake.

 - Find something heavy to lay on the petal, it will help the shape of it curve inward.